SuzzieEm/Covid-Data-Africa-Project/README.md

 - Cleaning and filtering a large dataset
 - Summarizing key metrics using PivotTables
 - Visualizing trends with PivotCharts (cases, deaths, vaccinations)
-- Designing a clean and interactive dashboard with slicers
+- Designing a clean and interactive dashboard with slicers and a consistent layout

 ## 🛠️ Tools Used